 Sensitive Populations

-MDE calculates the sensitive populations score as any census tract in which the following indicators are above the 75th percentile statewide:
+MDE calculates the sensitive populations score as the average percentile of the following factors:

 - low-birth-weight infants*